frrbl/CompanyPassport/README.md

 organizational digital identity.
-For instance the eIDAS/EUDI Wallet LSP’s, EBSI, Gaia-X, ESG reporting (Environmental, Social, Governance), EU DPP (Digital Product Passports), ESPR (Ecodesign for Sustainable Products Regulation), CSRD (Corporate Sustainability Reporting Directive) etc
+For instance the eIDAS/EUDI Wallet LSP’s, EBSI, Gaia-X, ESG reporting (Environmental, Social, Governance), EU DPP (Digital Product Passports), ESPR (Ecodesign for Sustainable Products Regulation), CSRD (Corporate Sustainability Reporting Directive) etc.
 As part of the overall Company Passport trust framework, the architectural and technical specifications need to be agreed upon and described.
 This work is caried out by the Company Passport Architecture Working Group and documented in this